SapanaDashoni15/DSA/README.md

 # DSA
 This repositary is the complete documentation of my DSA journey.
-Apart from DSA it contains a separate folder where I'll be doing OOPS in C++ and Java
+Apart from DSA it contains OOPS practice qiestions in C++ and Java
 <br>
 Leetcode : https://leetcode.com/u/learnersapana100/